Nick Adams (actor, born 1931): Elvis Presley

 Dundy also wrote, "Of all Elvis' new friends, Nick Adams, by background and temperament the most insecure, was also his closest."
-Adams was Dennis Hopper's roommate during this period, and the three reportedly socialized together, with Presley "hanging out more and more with Nick and his friends" and glad his manager "liked Nick".
-Decades later, Kathleen Tracy recalled Adams often met Presley backstage or at Graceland, where Elvis often asked Adams "to stay over on nights": "He and Elvis would go motorcycle riding late at night and stay up until all hours talking about the pain of celebrity" and enjoying prescription drugs.
+Adams was Dennis Hopper's roommate during this period, and the three reportedly socialized together, with Presley "hanging out more and more with Nick and his friends" and glad Parker "liked Nick".
+Decades later, Kathleen Tracy recalled Adams often met Presley backstage or at Graceland, where Presley often asked Adams "to stay over on nights": "He and Elvis would go motorcycle riding late at night and stay up until all hours talking about the pain of celebrity" and enjoying prescription drugs.

 Almost 40 years later, writer Peter Guralnick wrote that Presley found it "good running around with Nick ... there was always something happening, and the hotel suite was like a private clubhouse where you needed to know the secret password to get in and he got to change the password every day."
 Presley's girlfriend June Juanico complained the singer was always talking about his friend Adams and James Dean.
-She also was upset that Adams had started inviting himself to see Elvis, and Juanico felt that she was trying to compete for Elvis' attention.
-Adams would talk often about Natalie Wood to Elvis, constantly discussing her figure and her beauty, something else that caused Juanico to feel that she would soon lose Elvis to the glitz of Hollywood.
-Presley's own mother even commented about Adams, "He sure is a pushy little fellow".
+She also was upset that Adams had started inviting himself to see Presley and Juanico felt that she was trying to compete for Presley's attention.
+Adams would talk often about Natalie Wood to Presley, constantly discussing her figure and her beauty, something else that caused Juanico to feel that she would soon lose Presley to the glitz of Hollywood.
+Presley's own mother Gladys even commented about Adams, "He sure is a pushy little fellow".

 As with Dean, Adams capitalized on his association with Presley, publishing an account of their friendship in May 1957.
-In August 1958, after the death of Elvis's mother Gladys, Parker wrote in a letter, "Nicky Adams [sic] came out to be with Elvis last Week which [sic] was so very kind of him to be there with his friend."
+In August 1958, after the death of Presley's mother Gladys, Parker wrote in a letter, "Nicky Adams [sic] came out to be with Elvis last Week which [sic] was so very kind of him to be there with his friend."

-"The Rebel and the King" by Nick Adams is a first-person account written by Adams about his friendship with Presley.
+The Rebel and the King by Nick Adams is a first-person account written by Adams about his friendship with Presley.
 The manuscript was written in 1956 by Nick during Presley's eight days in Memphis when the singer returned home for his big Tupelo homecoming.
-The manuscript was discovered 45 years later by Adams's daughter and initially published in 2012.
+The manuscript was discovered 45 years later by Adams' daughter Allyson and initially published in 2012.